Mass shooting contagion: Mass shooting

 Mass shooting refers to a firearm-related incident occurring in a public setting, resulting in the death of three or more people within one event.
-Although occurring globally, majority of mass shootings occur in the United States, with five of the most fatal incidents in their national history occurring from 2007 onwards.
-According to contemporary research, a 'mass shooting' is defined as (1) the perpetrator committing an act of mass homicide in a 24-hour period, (2) use of a fire-arm and, (3) the motive of the shooting having an absence of a political agenda or terrorist-group affiliation.
-Mass shootings usually occur in a public setting, however, in recent history, numerous shootings between 1990–2018 in the United States have taken place in schools.
-A contemporary study conducted by the Federal Bureau of Investigation revealed that between 2016–2017, fifty active shooting incidents occurred in 21 states, with approximately 943 casualties (221 people murdered and 743 severely injured).
+Although occurring globally, the majority of mass shootings occur in the United States, with five of the most fatal incidents in their national history occurring from 2007 onwards.
+According to contemporary research, a 'mass shooting' is defined as (1) the perpetrator committing an act of mass homicide in a 24-hour period, (2) use of a firearm, and (3) the motive of the shooting having an absence of a political agenda or terrorist-group affiliation.
+Mass shootings usually occur in a public setting; however, in recent history, numerous shootings between 1990 and 2018 in the United States have taken place in schools.
+A contemporary study conducted by the Federal Bureau of Investigation revealed that between 2016 and 2017, fifty active shooting incidents occurred in 21 states, with approximately 943 casualties (221 people murdered and 743 severely injured).
 Twenty of those incidents met the defining parameters of a 'mass killing'.
 Mass shootings warrant global concern with recent figures reflecting that, on average, a mass shooting in the United States will occur every 12–13 days, with school shootings occurring an average of every 32 days.
 Of these incidents, a mimicked shooting will occur within an estimated 2 week period.